 While most small business owners are satisfied with operating their start-ups within the confinements of their own home, that doesn’t mean that they’re necessarily comfortable with opening their doors and using their living room to meet clients, investors, and customers.

 The reasons vary.

 Your home may be cramp and small; you may have a large family roaming around at all times (which can sometimes be seen as unprofessional), or you may have an unkempt home office.
 Whatever the case, there are still some viable options to consider when trying to determine an alternate location or meeting spot.

-To see what some of the best places to meet clients when you work from home, continue reading below:
+Here some of the best places to meet clients when you work from home; continue reading below.

 1. Coffee Shop

 Of course, there is a downside to popular retail chains like Starbucks—depending on which time of the day you decide to meet, you may very well have to fight for a seat.
 Or, you may end up at one of those teeny tiny round tables that only have enough space for your smartphone and cup of coffee.

 Not to mention it can get pretty noisy with all of the incoming customers.
 Thus it may be hard to have a decent conversation.
 If you’d prefer, agree to meet at a quaint and equally attractive coffee shop to negotiate business instead.

 Giving your client the option of having a “business lunch” or “business breakfast” are typically always a success—not only can important matters be discussed, but discussing them over food typically can lighten up anyone’s mood.
 In short, food makes people happy, which means your chances of persuading your client or investor to agree to specific terms and conditions, for example, will be greater.